 3. If it’s branded, then make it innovative:

-- Take a cue from British Airways and Red Bull: Consider how your targeted personas will benefit from your content.
+- Take a cue from British Airways and Red Bull: Consider how your targeted personas will benefit from your brand content.
 Is it educational, useful, or entertaining, or does it simply push product?

 - Content doesn’t have to directly relate to your primary industry.
 Consider the interests and passions of your target personas.